 During the summer months, it’s not uncommon to come across a parade or festival in Independence.
-Western Days is one of the most popular Fourth of July events in the Willamette Valley.
+Independence Days is one of the most popular Fourth of July events in the Willamette Valley.
 The four-day festival features a parade, fireworks, entertainers and children’s activities.
 The River’s Edge Summer Series fills Riverview Park Amphitheater on Thursday and Friday nights in July and August.
 Head to the amphitheater to enjoy free comedy shows, family movies and concerts.
-The Independence Hop and Heritage Festival is modeled after an event that started in the early 1930s.
+The Hop and Heritage Block Party is modeled after an event that started in the early 1930s.
 Formerly known as the Hop Fiesta, the celebration marks the end of the hop harvest.
-Today, the festival celebrates the town’s history with hot air balloons, live music and beer, of course.
+Today, the festival celebrates the town’s history with children's activities, live music and beer, of course.

 7. Thriving Food Scene

 Independence is home to a handful of great eateries.
-The Three Legged Dog Public House serves up a wide variety of flavors, from classic burgers to peppered pork belly.
-The pub uses local ingredients and even makes its own cherry chipotle ketchup.
+Enjoy a cupcake and a glass of sparkling wine at Jubilee Champagne and Dessert Bar.
+The family-friendly spot serves up a variety of sweet treats to pair with your champagne or coffee.
 If you’re looking for a unique atmosphere, head to the Pink House Café for breakfast, lunch or dinner.
 Located inside a home from the 1870s, diners are seated throughout the two-story residence, which has appropriately been painted pink.
 Grab a cup of coffee, indulge in a pastry or take home a loaf of your favorite bread at Ovenbird Bakery.
 The bread is baked fresh every morning.

 8. Willamette River Trail